Sc3l3t0n/timeStamp/README.md

 Compile and run the application.
 Start tracking your time by adding tasks and projects.
 Contributing
-Contributions to timeStemp are not expected, as this project is primarily for personal practice and development.
+Contributions to timeStamp are not expected, as this project is primarily for personal practice and development.
 However, if you find any bugs or have suggestions, feel free to raise an issue in the repository.

 # Contributing

-Contributions to timeStemp are not expected, as this project is primarily for personal practice and development.
+Contributions to timeStamp are not expected, as this project is primarily for personal practice and development.
 However, if you find any bugs or have suggestions, feel free to raise an issue in the repository.

 # License
 This project is licensed under the MIT License.
 You are encouraged to use, modify, and distribute the code following the terms of the license.